Turbo Takeaways

 **Disclaimer: We are currently unable to enroll clients in Minnesota.
 Please give us a call or check back again soon for updates.

 Whether you call it the North Star State or the Land of 10,000 Lakes, Minnesota holds a special charm for everyone who calls it home.
-From pristine wilderness to the unique metropolis of the twin cities, Minnesotans have a lot to enjoy in their home state.
+From pristine wilderness to the unique metropolis of the Twin Cities, Minnesotans have a lot to enjoy in their home state.

 However, even this far-northern state hasn’t escaped the relentless march of increasing consumer debt.
 Unemployment has continued in an upward trend in the North Star State, and fewer job openings make it difficult for Minnesota residents who want better economic opportunities.